Kurt von Schleicher: Assassination

 Hitler had considered Schleicher a target for assassination for some time.
 When the Night of the Long Knives occurred from 30 June to 2 July 1934, Schleicher was one of the chief victims.
 At about 10:30 am on 30 June 1934, a group of men wearing trench coats and fedoras emerged from a car parked on the street outside Schleicher's villa (Griebnitzstrasse 4, Neubabelsberg near Potsdam) and walked up to Schleicher's home.
-While Schleicher was talking on the phone, he heard somebody knocking at his door, and placed the phone down.
+While Schleicher was talking on the phone, he heard somebody knocking at his door, and he put the phone down.
 Schleicher's last words, heard by his friend on the phone, were "Jawohl, ich bin General von Schleicher" ("Yes, I am General von Schleicher"), followed by two shots.
 Upon hearing the shots, his wife Elisabeth von Schleicher ran into the front lobby, where she was shot as well.
 Schleicher died at the scene and his wife succumbed to her injuries en route to the hospital; she never regained consciousness.
 It is likely that her murder was collateral, as Goebbels noted in his diary for the day: "In Berlin everything according to plan, besides that little hitch about Elisabeth von Schleicher dying too.
 Pity, but it couldn't be helped."